 Bone Grafting in Dentistry

 Bone grafting is a broad term describing a procedure where a substance or mixture is placed in direct contact with live bone with the goal of new bone formation.
-At our clinic, we discuss the placement of graft material following tooth extraction to minimize bone and gum tissue loss that results when an extraction socket is left untreated.
+At our Kitchener Dental Clinic, we discuss the placement of graft material following tooth extraction to minimize bone and gum tissue loss that results when an extraction socket is left untreated.
 This is a specific bone grafting procedure called “Socket Preservation”.
 Socket preservation is an inexpensive procedure and is covered by many dental insurance plans.
 The advantages of socket preservation include: